Jira

 as the password.
 To generate anapi_token

-, please refer to the Manage Atlassian API Tokens section - You will also need to supply your
+, please refer to the Manage Atlassian API Tokens section - The

 state